 - What type of follow-up will my child need after treatment?

 Along with these sample questions, be sure to write down any others you might have.
-For instance, you might want to ask about getting a second opinion, or you may want more information about recovery times so you can plan your school or work schedules.
+For instance, you might want more information about recovery times so you can plan your school or work schedules.
 You might also want to ask about nearby or online support groups, where you may be able to get in touch with other families who have been through this.

 Also keep in mind that doctors aren't the only ones who can provide you with information.
 Other health care professionals, such as nurses and social workers, may have the answers to some of your questions.
 You can find out more about speaking with your health care team in The Doctor-Patient Relationship.